pivotal-cf/pivnet-resource/metadata/README.md

   This affects only the display name; the filename of the uploaded file remains the same as that of the local file.

+## Dependencies

-The top-level `dependencies` key is currently only written when getting existing releases via `in` - it is not yet supported when creating releases with `out`.
+The top-level `dependencies` key is optional.
+If provided, it is permitted to be an empty array.

+Each element in `dependencies` must have a non-empty value for the `release` key.
+Within each `release` element either:

+* `id` must be present and non-zero

+or:

+* `version` and `product.slug` must be present and non-empty.